Last Updated: February 22, 2025

 VPNs are widely regarded as the safest and most reliable tool to unblock websites.
 They work by rerouting your IP address via one of their servers in a different country.
 This allows you to access geo-restricted content and provides an additional layer of security by encrypting your internet traffic and shielding your online activity from view.
 As a result, they are the most straightforward way to maintain your freedom and stay private when you’re online.

-There are many free VPNs, but they tend to be unreliable, throttle connection speeds, and riddle you with spam and malware.
-If you decide to go down the VPN route, I recommend opting for a reputed paid VPN.
-They come with features well worth the money and can unblock websites and keep your personal information secure without significantly affecting your connection speeds.
+Many free VPNs tend to be unreliable, throttle connection speeds, and expose users to spam and malware.
+If you choose to use a VPN, I recommend opting for a reputed paid VPN.
+Premium VPNs offer valuable features, can reliably unblock website, and keep your personal information secure without significantly affecting your connection speeds.
 Plus, VPNs offer money-back guarantees so you can test their services risk-free.

 These three VPNs will do the best job of unblocking the sites and content you want to access:

-A proxy server is similar to a VPN because it allows you to swap your IP address with one from its servers.
-However, unlike a VPN that does this for all your internet traffic, a web proxy does so for just one particular site.
+A proxy server works similarly to a VPN by allowing you to swap your IP address with one from its servers.
+However, unlike a VPN that does this for all your internet traffic, a web proxy only reroutes traffic for a specific website.
 For that reason, web proxies make sense if you want to access blocked sites from school or work.

 A key advantage of proxy websites is that they require minimal effort and don’t require downloading an app or paying for a subscription.
 All you have to do is input the URL of the website you want to access on a proxy website, and it will reroute your traffic through one of its servers, giving you access to the blocked site.

-On the downside, web proxies are not as secure as a VPN and don’t encrypt your data, so you still run the risk of your information being stolen or hacked if you access a suspicious website.
-Plus, it requires you to manually input the URL to every page you want to visit and doesn’t reroute all your traffic like a VPN would, only your browser traffic.
+On the downside, web proxies are not as secure as VPNs and don’t encrypt your data, so you still run the risk of your information being stolen or hacked if you access a suspicious website.
+Plus, it requires you to manually input the URL to every page you want to visit and doesn’t reroute all your traffic like a VPN, only your browser traffic.

 While using a proxy site can be cumbersome, it’s great for public systems where installing an app can be even more tedious.

-A VPN or web proxy browser extension expands on what we discussed above.
+A VPN or web proxy browser extension is built on what we discussed earlier.
 These browser extensions are usually secure since browsers like Google Chrome remove extensions suspected of malicious activity.

-A browser extension for a web proxy is more helpful, as it eliminates the need to access the proxy website each time you have to unblock sites.
-It’s more convenient since it’s built into the browser, and you can access restricted content at the click of a button.
+A web proxy browser extension is particularly useful because it eliminates the need to access the proxy website each time you have to unblock sites.
+It’s more convenient since it’s built into the browser, and you can access restricted content with a single click of a button.

 Most paid VPNs also have reliable browser extensions that allow you to quickly change the VPN server or other settings without opening the VPN app.

-To download a web proxy or VPN browser extension, search for a proxy in your browser extensions store (like the Chrome Web Store) and pick the one that works best for you.
+To download a web proxy or VPN browser extension, search for one in your browser’s extensions store (such as the Chrome Web Store) and select the one that best suits your needs.

 Tor Browser is an open-source browser widely known for its privacy and encryption features.
-Like a VPN, Tor Browser masks your location by passing your data through multiple levels of encryption.
-As a result, you have high privacy and unblocking capabilities but will have to compromise on speed.
+Like a VPN, it masks your location by passing your data through multiple layers of encryption.
+As a result, it offers strong privacy and unblocking capabilities, but you will have to compromise on speed.

-While Tor Browser does an excellent job of keeping your personal information safe, it also grants you access to what people often refer to as the dark side of the web, where malicious content or sites are easier to target.
-Unlike more common browsers like Firefox or Google Chrome, Tor Browser does not screen downloads, so you should be wary of what you’re downloading.
+While the Tor Browser effectively protects your personal information, it also grants access to what people often refer to as the dark web, where malicious content or sites are more easily targeted.
+Unlike mainstream browsers like Firefox or Google Chrome, Tor Browser does not screen downloads, so you should be cautious about what you are downloading.

 Aside from Tor, a few other browsers put privacy first.
 Some popular examples include Vivaldi and Brave.
 These browsers work like Tor, preventing corporations from tracking your activity or collecting your data.
 An example of this we see quite often is when you’re targeted with highly personalized ads, which these private browsers help you avoid.
 Private browsers also come with encryption features that will let you unblock sites.

-Some users resort to using incognito mode in an attempt to stay private online.
-However, while using incognito prevents your search history from being recorded, it doesn’t stop your browser from storing some data usage statistics.
-On the other hand, a private browser ensures that your data remains secure.
+Some users rely on incognito mode to stay private online.
+While incognito mode prevents your search history from being recorded, it does not stop your browser from storing some data usage statistics.
+In contrast, a private browser ensures that your data remains secure.

-The methods listed above are the most commonly used since they’re the most straightforward and are usually foolproof.
+The methods listed above are the most commonly used since they’re the most straightforward and are usually reliable.
 However, if you find that you aren’t having much success with them, there are other methods you can try to unblock websites.
-Some of these require a little more effort but don’t require much technical knowledge.
+Some require a bit more effort but don’t require much technical knowledge.

 You can find the IP address of a website using a DNS lookup tool, like www.whatismyip.com/dns-lookup, to find the IP address associated with a site.
 Simply enter the website’s URL (including https://), copy the IP address, and paste it into your browser’s address bar.